 I’m a big fan of what I like to call “sunny location vacations.”
-Sometimes families just need them and trust me you’ll know it when the time comes.
+Sometimes families just need them, and trust me, you’ll know it when the time comes.
 They’re different than ski trips or adventures in Europe.
-Sure, families still get to visit a great, sometimes new destination, but the trip tends to focus more on resting and relaxing with less emphasis on doing.
+Sure, families still get to visit a great and sometimes new destination, but the trip tends to focus more on resting and relaxing with less emphasis on doing.
 The key is throwing in just the right amount of organized activities to keep anyone from getting bored.
 Mexico’s Riviera Maya offers a nice family-friendly mix.

 Most families will arrive in the Riviera Maya via the Cancun International Airport, and for most it’s the closest they’ll ever actually get to Cancun.
 My suggestion, grab the kids, the bags and head south.
 If you’re creating your own itinerary, a rental car is the easiest way to move from one place to the next, but cabs are readily available and many popular spots offer tourist shuttles that pick up from most major hotels.

 What time you land, determines how much beach time you get the first day.
 Not far from Puerto Morelos, Bahia Petempich scores big points with families because you can get from the airport to your hotel room often in less than 20 minutes.
 From the road, you wouldn’t even know this stretch of coast exists, and when you make the turn toward the water you still might question if you’re headed to the right place.
 The area of mangroves between the road and the beach will take almost half of the drive from the airport, even longer if your driver takes the bumpy roadway very slowly.